 Let $\mcF$ be a corank one foliation on $X$.
 We say that a subvariety $V \subset X$ is \emph{tangent} to $\mcF$ if for any birational morphism $\pi:X' \to X$ and any divisor $E$ on $X'$ with center $V$, $E$ is $\mcF'$-invariant, where $\mcF'$ is the pullback of $\mcF$. \end{definition}

 We now explain how to extend the classical definitions of singularities of generalized pairs \cite[Section 4]{BZ} to the foliated setting.
-They were first considered by \cite{Liu} in the foliated setting.
+They were first introduced by \cite{Liu}.
 For the reader unfamiliar with the relevant terminology on b-divisors, we refer to \cite{BZ}.